Transform your campus with a Greenery™!

 Business and Marketing

-The LGM generates a lot of data, all of which is essential in optimizing farm production.
+The Greenery generates a lot of data, all of which is essential in optimizing farm production.
 Students can work with farm operators to analyze the data collected in the farmhand® app and suggest improvements.